 If athletes that were tied were both advancing, then the original team seed or the scores obtained in the previous round will be used to break the tie and avoid the resurf.

 If athletes that were tied were both losing, then to avoid the re-surf the two tied surfers will share equal 3rd place in the heat (i.e. tie between 3rd and 4th) and the points allocated equally to each one will be the average between the points for the places involved in the tie in that round.

-Disqualified (losing) surfers in unbreakable ties will only resurf under special circumstances when the final places will decide important issues, such as qualification for future events or other special circumstances decided by the ISA.
+If athletes that were tied were both losing and did not compete in the heat (DNS), then to avoid the re-surf the tied surfers will share equal 4th place in the heat and the points will be allocated equally.

 SUP Surfing Rules